top of page

 Practical Application is Central to Real-World Fitness

-Strength training is part of Natural Movement, and gym exercises are helpful; But without the underlying framework of functional, practical, natural movements, there is too much missing.
+Strength training is part of natural movement, and gym exercises are helpful; But without the underlying framework of functional, practical, natural movements, there is too much missing.
 Furthermore, a hyper focus on strength and cardio makes the body stiff and prone to injury.
 Gym exercise strictly follows a predictable script, with no real-world element.

 Yoga feels great, and relaxing, but there is a lot missing there.
 It’s important to remember that Yoga is a spiritual practice like meditation first, and a physical practice second.
 It was not originally conceived as a method for developing fitness, but rather molded to fit that paradigm.
 Too much focus on Yoga can lead to excessive flexibility and laxity, which leads to weakness and imbalanced joint function.

 There is also no aspect of climbing, hanging, lifting, carrying, jumping, or gait pattern of any sort in Yoga.
 Yoga can be great for reducing stress, synchronizing breath and movement, and tuning into your body-mind connection, as well as relieving excessive tension in the body, but it is by no means a compete system of fitness.
 Again, this is void of the aspect of adaptability as everything is extremely predictable.
 In this way Yoga has very little real-world relevance.
-I don't think you should stop doing it if it's something you enjoy, but there needs to be some supplementation to fill in the missing pieces, and MovNat provides that.
+I don't think you should stop doing it if it's something you enjoy, but there needs to be some supplementation to fill in the missing pieces, and natural movement training provides just that.

 Movement Nutrients